DHTMLX/docs-spreadsheet/docs/migration.md

 ## 4.3 -> 5.0

-In v5.0, the *"help"* option of the [toolbarBlocks](api/spreadsheet_toolbarblocks_config.md) property is renamed to *"helpers"*.
-Besides, the default set of options is extended by the new *"actions"* option.
+In v5.0, the default set of the [toolbarBlocks](api/spreadsheet_toolbarblocks_config.md) options is extended by the new *"actions"* option.

 ~~~jsx title="Before v5.0" {8}
 // default configuration